Quenton Nelson: 2019 season

 In the 2019 season, Nelson appeared in and started all 16 games for the Colts.
-He played 1,042 snaps, allowing zero sacks and committing just three penalties; he earned a grade of 91.2 from Pro Football Focus.
-For the second consecutive season, he was named as a First Team All-Pro and earned a Pro Bowl nomination.
+He played 1,042 snaps, allowing no sacks and committing just three penalties; he earned a grade of 91.2 from Pro Football Focus.
+For the second consecutive season, Nelson was named as a First Team All-Pro and earned a Pro Bowl nomination.
+He was ranked 29th by his fellow players on the NFL Top 100 Players of 2020.

 2020 season

 In the 2020 season, Nelson again appeared in and started all 16 games for the Colts for the third year in a row.
 He played 1,082 snaps, only allowed one sack, and committed nine penalties.
 For the third straight year, Nelson was named as a first-team All-Pro and earned his third Pro Bowl nomination.
+Nelson was ranked 33rd by his fellow players on the NFL Top 100 Players of 2021.

 2021 season

 On April 28, 2021, the Colts exercised the fifth-year option on Nelson's contract, which guarantees a salary of $13.754 million for the 2022 season.
-On August 3, it was revealed that Nelson needed surgery on his left foot, a similar injury that Carson Wentz had suffered a week prior.
-Recovery time was projected to be 5-12 weeks, but the doctors deemed that the injury was not as serious.
-In Week 3, he suffered a high ankle sprain and was placed on injured reserve on October 2, 2021.
+On August 3, it was revealed that he needed surgery on his left foot, a similar injury that Carson Wentz had suffered a week prior.
+Recovery time was projected to be 5–12 weeks, but the doctors deemed that the injury was not as serious.
+In Week 3, Nelson suffered a high ankle sprain and was placed on injured reserve on October 2, 2021.
 He was activated on October 23.

-Nelson was named Associated Press Second Team All-Pro.
-He has the most total All-Pro selections (four) and the most First Team All-Pro selections (three from 2018-20) by a guard in franchise history.
+Nelson was named Associated Press second-team All-Pro.
+He has the most total All-Pro selections (four) and the most First Team All-Pro selections (three from 2018 to 2020) by a guard in franchise history.

-Nelson became just the second player in team history to earn Pro Bowl honors in his first four seasons, joining Alan Ameche (1955-58).
-He also became the first offensive lineman in the NFL to do it in his first four seasons since Zack Martin (2014-17) and is the first Indianapolis player to be selected to four consecutive Pro Bowls since T.Y.
-Hilton (2014-17).
-The last Colts offensive linemen to be selected to four consecutive Pro Bowls were Chris Hinton (six consecutive, 1983-89) and Ray Donaldson (four consecutive, 1986-89).
+Nelson became just the second player in team history to earn Pro Bowl honors in his first four seasons, joining Alan Ameche (1955–58).
+He also became the first offensive lineman in the NFL to do it in his first four seasons since Zack Martin (2014–17) and is the first Indianapolis player to be selected to four consecutive Pro Bowls since T. Y. Hilton (2014–17).
+The last Colts offensive linemen to be selected to four consecutive Pro Bowls were Chris Hinton (six consecutive, 1983–89) and Ray Donaldson (four consecutive, 1986–89).
+Nelson was ranked 28th by his fellow players on the NFL Top 100 Players of 2022.

 2022 season

 On September 10, 2022, Nelson signed a four-year, $80 million contract extension with $60 million guaranteed through 2026, making him the highest-paid guard in the league.

+In the 2022 season, Nelson started in all 17 games.
+He was named to his fifth consecutive Pro Bowl.

+2023 season

+Nelson started all 17 games for the Colts in the 2023 season.
+He earned Pro Bowl honors for the sixth consecutive season.